 Or a link could even break when the slug of the page URL is changed.
-And definitely when a webmaster by mistake enter the wrong link path in his own content then definitely users would encounter a broken link.
+And definitely when a webmaster by mistake enters the wrong link path in his own content then definitely users would encounter a broken link.

 The Broken links can also be of two types.

 One is the broken links that upon clicking sends a user to a 404 page within our website itself.
-The other one is obviously that takes a user to an not working page of an external website.
+The other one is obviously that it takes a user to an not working page of an external website.